JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 with a default of `Symbol[]` (detected with `isempty` method) is preferred to `features::Union{Vector{Symbol}, Nothing}` with a default of `nothing`.

+### Hyper-parameters for parellizatioin options

+The section [Acceleration and Parallelism](@ref) indicates how MLJ models specify an option to run an algorithm using distributed processing or multi-threading.
+A hyper-parameter specifying such an option should be called `acceleration`.
+Its value `a` should satisfy `a isa AbstractResource` where `AbstractResource` is defined in the ComputationalResources.jl package.
+An option to run on a GPU is ordinarily indicated with the `CUDALibs()` resource.

 ### Hyper-parameter access and mutation